 “The world is a book and those who do not travel read only one page.” – St. Augustine

 Overseas puts the “OV” in apOVen.
-This section of the blog is all about my travels.

 Traveling overseas means traveling to another country, often by plane over a sea.
 Currently, I am living overseas in Korea.
 Have you ever traveled overseas?